debian-lxc/debian-lxc.github.io/_posts/2015-10-18-Creating Unprivileged Jessie Container.md

 title: Creating Unprivileged Jessie Container
 ---

 Using unprivileged jessie container on jessie host is possible, but requires some additional setup compared to privileged containers.

-To use unprivileged containers, you need to:
+In summary, you need to:

 - have uid & gid mappings assigned to the user.
 Check ``/etc/subuid`` and ``/etc/subgid``
 - allow the user to use veth with bridge
 - create special cgroup for the user
 - change the container's init from systemd to sysvinit.

-Notes on code snippets:
+## Code convention

 - Code started with ``host#`` are executed on the host as root.
 - Code started with ``host$`` are executed on the host as normal user (non-root).